Kohl's Corporation [KSS] stock Downgrade by Jefferies analyst, price target now $29

 Sephora at Kohl’s Gift Sets, Amazon Fire Kids Tablets, and Nike Giannis Immortality Basketball Shoes are some of customers’ favorite gifts so far this year at Kohl’s.

-Kohl’s Corporation represents 118.00 million in outstanding shares, while the company has a total market value of $3.02 billion with the latest information.
-KSS stock price has been found in the range of $26.1943 to $27.005.
+The stocks have a year to date performance of -48.92 percent and weekly performance of -7.85 percent.
+The stock has been moved at -34.26 percent over the last six months.
+The stock has performed -18.43 percent around the most recent 30 days and changed -6.31 percent over the most recent 3-months.

-If compared to the average trading volume of 4.00M shares, KSS reached a trading volume of 2905370 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.93M shares, KSS reached to a volume of 3534584 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Kohl’s Corporation [KSS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KSS shares is $29.86 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KSS stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.